jacomyal/sigma.js/plugins/sigma.plugins.designer/README.md

 ```

 ### Update palette and styles
-Set a new palette and deprecate existing styles:
+Set a new palette and deprecate all existing styles:

 ```js
 designer.setPalette(myPalette);
 ```

-Set new styles and deprecate existing styles:
+Set new styles and deprecate all existing styles:

 ```js
 designer.setStyles(myStyles);
 ```

 ### Remove a single style
-For instance, removes the node size:
+Example:

 ```js
 designer.undo('nodes', 'size');